Associate Professor and Graduate Program Director

 B.A.
 Criminology, 2004, University of New Mexico, Albuquerque, New Mexico.

-Dale Willits, Ph.D., is an Assistant Professor of Criminal Justice and Criminology who joined WSU (at the Pullman campus) in the fall of 2015.
-Dr. Willits earned his Ph.D. from the University of New Mexico in 2012 and previously held a tenure-track position in the California State University system.
-His research takes an interdisciplinary focus making use of criminological, sociological, and public health insights to explore issues related to criminal justice and public health outcomes.
-His current work focuses on policing (race and policing, police-community interactions, and the role of organizational structure in explaining policing outcomes), drug policy (the effects of drug legalization and the persistence of illicit drug markets), and violence (the situational etiology of violence, trends and predictors of gun violence, trends and predictors of homicide).
+Dale Willits, Ph.D., is an Associate Professor of Criminal Justice and Criminology who joined WSU in the fall of 2015.
+Dr. Willits earned his Ph.D. from the University of New Mexico in 2012.
+His research takes an interdisciplinary approach to explore issues related to crime, justice, and public safety.
+His current work focuses on policing (race and policing, police-community interactions, and the role of organizational structure in explaining policing outcomes) and drug policy (the effects of drug legalization).

 Quantitative Methods (undergraduate and graduate), Research Methods (undergraduate and graduate), Advanced Research Methods (graduate)

 Drug policy, policing, race, research methods, and violence

 Dr. Willits is currently working on projects in the following areas: police-citizen encounters, the effects of marijuana decriminalization on policing and crime, the role of marijuana in traffic safety, the situational efficacy of general strain theory for explaining violence, and the role of work in youth delinquency.